An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Introduction

 Therefore, we argue that the limited support for complex control flows is a major limitation in state-of-the-art CGRA compilers, which are either limited in scope or adopt ad-hoc hardware solutions.
-Conversely, our compilation method adopts a program counter (PC)-based control flow management model.
+In contrast, our compilation method adopts a program counter (PC)-based control flow management model for time-multiplexed (also known as multi-context) CGRAs.
 This allows the application to be compiled and configured once, eliminating the need for reconfiguration during basic block switching, as illustrated in Method 3 of Figure~\ref{fig: compile-intro}.
 This strategy is applicable to most CGRA architectures, which often use PC-controlled directional branches to minimize instruction memory usage~\cite{HyCUBE, openedge, morpher, miyamori1999remarc, taylor2002raw, revamp}.
-Therein, the PC-based approach is commonly limited to the scheduling of a single loop, where it allows branching back to the entry point of the loop kernel--represented by the loop continue edge in Figure~\ref{fig: compile-intro}.
-We instead show that such stance can be generalized by leveraging compiler transformations, in order to accommodate arbitrary control flows.
+Therein, the PC-based approach is commonly limited to scheduling a single loop, where it allows for branching back to the entry point of the loop kernel--represented by the loop continuation edge in Figure~\ref{fig: compile-intro}.
+We instead show that such a position can be generalized by leveraging compiler transformations, in order to accommodate arbitrary control flows.

-To support CDFG mapping on a PC-based controlled CGRA, a major concern is the propagation of data across basic blocks.
-To this end, our mapper leverages liveness analysis, ~\cite{compiler_design} (traditionally used in register allocation to prevent assigning the same physical register to variables that live simultaneously) to preserve data consistency on any CFGs, regardless of their sizes or connectivity.
+{To support CDFG mapping on a CGRA without runtime reconfiguration, we assume an abstract hardware model in which a global PC controls the execution of all PEs.
+Each PE is equipped with a local instruction memory.
+When a control operation (e.g., a branch or jump) is triggered, it sends the destination signal to the global PC, causing all PEs to synchronously switch to the target instruction address. } {To support data propagation across basic blocks,} our mapper leverages liveness analysis ~\cite{compiler_design} (traditionally used in register allocation to prevent assigning the same physical register to variables that live simultaneously) to preserve data consistency in any CFG, regardless of their sizes or connectivity.
 For example, in Figure~\ref{fig: compile-intro} value \textcircled{2} is live-out from BB0 and live-in to BB1.
-Therefore, the mapping for value \textcircled{3} must be placed to access value \textcircled{2}.
-Under the mapping constraints imposed by liveness analysis across CFGs, basic block transitions are executed directly via branches without incurring any reconfiguration delays, as mapping live-in/live-out values is consistently performed in-between predecessor and successor blocks.
+Therefore, the mapping of value \textcircled{3} must be placed in {the neighbor of \textcircled{2} to access its produced value.} Under the mapping constraints imposed by liveness analysis across CFGs, basic block transitions are executed directly via branches without incurring any reconfiguration delays, as mapping live-in/live-out values is consistently performed in-between predecessor and successor blocks.